Proton Pass vs 1Password for Business: July 2026 Pricing, Security, and Admin Comparison

 Extended Access Management (XAM)

 1Password's XAM extends password management into device compliance enforcement.
-Before granting vault access, it verifies whether a device meets defined security standards — OS version, disk encryption status, firewall configuration, and whether the 1Password browser extension is installed and active.
+Before granting access to company resources, it verifies whether a device meets defined security standards — OS version, disk encryption status, firewall configuration, and whether the 1Password browser extension is installed and active.
 Non-compliant devices receive escalating warnings over a 7-day enforcement window.

 This addresses a gap that traditional password managers leave open: verifying not just who is logging in, but whether their device is in a secure state.
 For organizations with BYOD policies or contractor access, XAM provides a control layer that Proton Pass does not currently offer.